 Hiking Overview: The Wonder View Trail

 There are a good (perhaps overwhelming) number of ways to hike up to the Hollywood Sign and it’s kinda tough to say which is “best.”
 Given that we didn’t have a ton of time to devote to this excursion and were in the mood for a good sweat we opted to hike up via the Wonder View Trail (also known as the Burbank Trail).
 This trail is reportedly the most challenging way up to the top of Mt.
 Lee, but also the shortest (3.25 miles roundtrip).
 In the context of other family hikes we would grade this trail as “Moderate” and feel it’s a bit more challenging than majority of urban hikes we have completed as a family.
+There were definitely sections where we needed to scramble up or down steep grades.

 Getting to the “Wonder View Trail” Trailhead